 Hi, my name is Sasha French-Ramericks.
 I am a student from Jefferson Lincoln Elementary School.
 I have come to write to you about what I like to see at the parks.
 First, I would like to see a Bill Cipher Statue, and something about Filex the cat (please), and a Adult Area.

-I love park somuch
+I love park sandwhich

-I ~~want~~ is ilde and swing
+I ~~want~~ like a swing